kingkenway/mono/README.md

 ### 1. Overview

-Project S.W.E.E.T LOANS [link](https://sweet-loans.herokuapp.com/) is a simple Express NodeJS application, that basically implements the core features of the Mono-Connect API.
+Project #sweet-loans [(link)](https://sweet-loans.herokuapp.com/) is a simple Express NodeJS application, that basically implements the core features of the Mono-Connect API.

 ```
 ### Sales